-His Majesty the Late King’s Birthday falls on December 5th.
-Thais will get a day-off to pay respects and in honour of the Late King, His Majesty King Bhumipol Adulyadej.
+His Majesty the Late King’s Birthday falls on 5 December.
+Citizens get a holiday to pay respects to and honour the Late King, His Majesty King Bhumipol Adulyadej.

 |2017||5 Dec||Tue||His Majesty the Late King's Birthday|